Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: When Do Explanations Perform Model Recovery?

 Thus, an explanation on a finite $\mathcal{Z}_1$ necessarily cannot approximate function behaviour at all other points, especially when $\mathcal{G}$ is less expressive than $f$, which is indicated by a large value of $d(f, \mathcal{G})$.
 Thus, in the general case, one cannot perform model recovery as $\mathcal{G}$ is less expressive than $f$.

-An important implication of Theorem~\ref{thm:NFL} is that seeking to find the ``best'' explanation without specifying a corresponding neighborhood is futile as no universal ``best'' explanation exists.
-Furthermore, once the neighborhood is specified, the best explanation is exactly given by the corresponding instance of the LFA framework.
+An important implication of Theorem~\ref{thm:NFL} is that seeking to find the ``best'' explanation without specifying a corresponding neighbourhood is futile as no universal ``best'' explanation exists.
+Furthermore, once the neighbourhood is specified, the best explanation is exactly the one given by the corresponding instance of the LFA framework.

-In the next section, we consider the special case when $d(f, \mathcal{G}) = 0$ (i.e. when $f \in \mathcal{G}$), where Theorem~\ref{thm:NFL} does not apply as the same explanation can be optimal for multiple neighborhoods and model recovery is thus possible.
+In the next section, we consider the special case when $d(f, \mathcal{G}) = 0$ (i.e., when $f \in \mathcal{G}$), where Theorem~\ref{thm:NFL} does not apply because the same explanation can be optimal for multiple neighbourhoods and model recovery is thus possible.